General Terms of Business and Conditions of Sale

 - The knock-down obligates the successful bidder to accept the item.
 Upon the item having been knocked down, the possession and risk of the objects sold shall devolve directly to the buyer, while ownership in the item shall devolve only once payment has been received in full.
 Items that have not been paid for may not be removed from the place of auction.

-- A buyer’s premium of 21,01% will be charged on the hammer price, plus statutory value added tax in the amount of 19%, calculated solely on the basis of the buyer’s premium (a total of 25 %).
+- A buyer’s premium of 29,00 % will be charged on the hammer price (24,37 % plus statutory 19% VAT, calculated solely on the basis of the buyer’s premium).
 For original works of visual art and photographic works, whose creators have not died 70 years prior to the sale at auction, the seller is under obligation pursuant to Section 26 of the Urheberrechtsgesetz (UrhG, German Copyright Act) to pay resale royalties on the revenue of the sale.
 The buyer shall contribute to these royalties on a pro rata basis as follows:

 - The buyer shall not be entitled to make any deductions from the final amount and may perform any set-offs only based on undisputed claims or claims that have been recognized by declaratory judgment.
 Where payment is failed to be made immediately to the Auction House or where it is refused to accept the item knocked down at auction, the item shall not be handed over to the buyer.
 Default on payment or acceptance shall obligate the successful bidder to provide compensation for the damage resulting therefrom.
 The Auction House may demand, at its election, performance of the contract or compensation of its damages.
 The item may be sold at auction once again, at the costs of the buyer.
 In such event, the buyer shall be liable for any revenue lost but shall not be entitled to any additional revenue.
 The buyer shall not be admitted to place further bids.
 The statutory rights enjoyed by the Auction House shall remain unaffected hereby.